tjoyner/ofvioletsandlicorice/chapter20.md

 "Who checks that the wine is the right one?"
 Luciano asked.
 "Trusting Baravalle is like trusting the government or the Lotto."

 Daniel laughed.
 "Some precautions will be taken, I hope.
 We think it will be the same producers.
-There will be something written down... in addition to delivery labels... there's a farm and a lot of land [at stake](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dimezzo)," said Daniel, painfully distracted by the thought that this was not a typical tasting, a typical demonstration in front of an audience more or less competent.
+There will be something written down... in addition to delivery labels... there's a vineyard and a lot of land [at stake](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dimezzo)," said Daniel, painfully distracted by the thought that this was not a typical tasting, a typical demonstration in front of an audience more or less competent.

 "It's a big responsibility you've taken... you may not allow me to ask you why, but whatever your reason is you have all my respect, for what it's worth."